-- The overall median time in placement for juvenile offenders held in juvenile facilities was 68 days in 2017.
-The median time in placement for white youth was the same as the median time in placement for minority youth (68 days).
+- The overall median time in placement for juvenile offenders held in juvenile facilities was 64 days in 2019.
+The median time in placement for white youth (67 days) was similar to the median time in placement for minority youth (63 days).

 - Among committed offenders, time in placement was virtually the same for whites and minorities.

 - After 6 months, approximately one-third of both committed white and minority youth remained in placement.